github/developer.github.com/content/v3/activity/notifications.md

 ## Mark as read

-Marking a notification as "read" archives it removes it from the [default view on GitHub.com](https://github.com/notifications).
+Marking a notification as "read" removes it from the [default view on GitHub.com](https://github.com/notifications).

     POST /notifications/mark